Spanish Lessons on YouTube – Why You Should Augment Your Language Learning

 Spanish Playground is a great resource for children learning Latino Spanish.
-They even created a mini-series called Buena Gente (Good People) inside there channel, where actors speak at an optimal speed for beginning language learners to improve their listening skills through storytelling.
+They even created a mini-series called Buena Gente (Good People) inside their channel, where actors speak at an optimal speed for beginning language learners to improve their listening skills through storytelling.

 If you are a beginner, no shame in trying this channel out as well!

-YouTube: Your Personal Spanish Learning Practice Buddy
+Pimsleur and YouTube: Your Personal Spanish Learning and Practice Buddies

 Use these up-and-coming Spanish teaching YouTubers to fine-tune your Spanish speaking skills.

 Looking for more tips on how to communicate like a native speaker in Spanish?
 Check out how to text in Spanish without sounding robotic.